 Wondering if you’ve got what it takes?
 Here are the basics.

 You’ll need to find land in a good location that’s conducive to off-grid living.
-This means you can afford it and your unrestricted from building a cabin or raising animals.
+This means you can afford it and you're unrestricted from building a cabin or raising animals.
+To learn more, read our article discussing land use and property types.
 A good location is often secluded away from large cities.

 Some form of shelter is essential.
 It protects you from the elements such as rain, snow, and extreme cold or heat.
 It can keep you safe from dangerous predators as well.